While learning about the problems we

 takes 70 cents of the next dollar of income made.
 This

-caused stupid behavior like buying tax losses rather than trying
+caused stupid behavior like buying tax losses (Wiki: Tax Shelter)

 The Laffer curve says that if the